Pence will lead Trump transition

 The decision to backbench Christie comes as the New Jersey governor faces intensifying scrutiny over his role in lane closures of the George Washington Bridge after two of his former aides were convicted in the scandal.
 Christie has denied any wrongdoing, but federal authorities continue to probe his role in the incident.

-Two sources familiar with the process said the Bridgegate scandal and questions over Christie's loyalty to Trump were factors in the decision.
+Several sources familiar with the process said the Bridgegate scandal and questions over Christie's loyalty to Trump were factors in the decision.
 While Christie was one of Trump's earliest prominent backers, he disappeared from the public eye after the surfacing of the 2005 "Access Hollywood" tape in which Trump bragged about groping women.

 Christie has also had a tenuous relationship with Trump's son-in-law Jared Kushner, who has been intimately involved in transition efforts, stemming from Christie's prosecution of Kushner's father.